Histogram lies about distribution shape and Pearson's coefficient of variation lies about variability: Discussion

 It is possible to show by simulation that the shape of distribution of $CV$ is equal to the distribution of standard deviations of randomized data distorted by a certain amount according to $z$-scores but preserving the original mean, while $CRD$ is stable and can compensate for these distortions, thus always providing the same value.

-In conclusion, a histogram, as traditional as it may be, is misleading, while Pearson's coefficient of variation is not an estimator of relative variability.
-We support \replace{suggest their replacements by}{the use of} density plots and Eisenhauer's coefficient of relative dispersion .Density plots are more stable to reflect data distributions while $CRD_c$ is robust to linear transformations and not mistaken for unity measure, average bias, lack of standardization or sample sizes.
+In conclusion, a histogram, as traditional as it may be, is misleading, and Pearson's coefficient of variation is not an estimator of relative variability.
+We support the use of density plots and Eisenhauer's coefficient of relative dispersion.
+Density plots are more stable to reflect data distributions in agreement with $CRD_c$, which in turn is robust to linear transformations and is not mistaken formeasurement units, average bias, lack of standardization or sample sizes.
 These two descriptive approaches are coherent, better tools to visualize statistical distributions and could become the first choice in scientific publications.

-\section{R~script for figure \ref{fig:histograms}}
+\section{R~script for figure~\ref{fig:histograms}}

-This R~script can replicate all histograms and the density plot shown in figure \ref{fig:histograms}.
-It is based on an example from \citeauthor{Behrens2003} \citeyear{Behrens2003}.
+This R~script can replicate all histograms and the density plot shown in figure~\ref{fig:histograms}.
+It is based on an example from~\citeauthor{Behrens2003}~\citeyear{Behrens2003}.
 All histograms are generated from the same values of